 Soo Yeon Lee began her legal career as a litigator.
-She has always believed that a strong skill set of advocacy is necessary to protect her clients in a court of law.
 She analyzes disputes accurately and assesses the risks involved, which is so critical in the early stages of any dispute.
 Given that she has handled hundreds of cases encompassing a wide range of issues and facts, she thoroughly understands the complex anatomy of a case in dispute.
-She plays to win, and she is always several steps ahead of her opponent.
-She draws on a wide range of legal and business experience, which makes her a well-informed and thoughtful litigator, finding the unexpected support necessary to craft a strong legal position.
+This ability of risk assessment and deep knowledge as to how a dispute would play out makes her a well-informed and thoughtful litigator, finding the unexpected support necessary to craft a strong legal position.

 In any business, real estate--whether owned or leased--is one of the most important and most valuable assets.
-Thus, real estate is critical to the success of a business and the ability to deliver on its mission.
-Also, home is the largest asset to many families.
-From choosing the right ownership and title vesting, to various management issues, tax strategies, and ultimate disposition (whether it is a sale or transfer), she provides comprehensive representation for the interests of her clients and skilled counsel in negotiating and conducting transactions in regard to many matters involving real estate.
+She is especially passionate about real estate because real estate is critical to the success of a business or any non-profit and their ability to deliver on its mission.
+From choosing the right ownership and title vesting, to various management issues, tax strategies, and ultimate disposition, she provides comprehensive representation for the interests of her clients and skilled counsel in negotiating and conducting transactions in regard to many matters involving real estate.

 The more Soo Yeon worked with business owners, the broader range of business and legal issues she resolved.
-The issues include selecting the right type of entity, buying a business, various operations, employment practice, intellectual property rights, and ultimate sale or disposition of the business.
-As a result, she began acting as outside general counsel for many businesses.
+The issues range from selecting the right type of entity, to buying a business, to various operations, to employment practice, to intellectual property rights, and to ultimate sale or disposition of the business.
+As a consequence, she began acting as outside general counsel for many businesses.
 Clients stay with Soo Yeon for years because they value the dependable, consistent, and solid business counsel through business ups and downs, recessions, and various crises.
 She gets to know her clients and thinks proactively for them.

 All of Soo Yeon's clients have one thing in common: the non-negotiable need to provide for their families and preserve their legacy of hard work.
 Thus, what started as the real estate component of estate planning for her clients became a fully integrated trust and estate practice.
-Soo Yeon Lee has a specialized knowledge in tax law that is relevant to her clientele, many of whom have global interests.
-In this manner, she serves as the "family office" for many of her clients with significant assets in the U.S. and other parts of the world.
+Soo Yeon Lee has a specialized knowledge in tax law that is relevant to her clientele.
+In this manner, she serves as the "family office" for her clients as she believes the concept of a "family office" is not reserved to high net worth individuals or families, but can be adapted to benefit average but successful and growing families.
 Furthermore, her ability to seamlessly communicate in both English and Korean makes her a top choice for multi-generational and multi-cultural families with ties to Korea.